Photo credit to Savannah Carr depicting sheep grazing on a Volkswagen solar farm in Chattanooga which minimizes erosion risks.

 How sheep and solar power work together at the Volkswagen Chattanooga factory

-Volkswagen’s solar park, built in 2013, at the Chattanooga facility is one of the largest such facilities at a U.S. auto plant.
-The 9.5-megawatt solar system provides up to 12.5 percent of the plant’s electric needs during full production, with 33,600 solar modules spread over 33 acres next to the VW factory.
+Silicon Ranch’s solar farm, built in 2012, in a joint project with the Chattanooga VW plant is one of the largest such facilities at a U.S. auto plant.
+The 8-megawatt solar system provides up to 8-10 percent of the plant’selectric needsduring full production, with 33,600 solar modules spread over 60 acres next to the VW factory.

-Nashville-based Silicon Ranch Corp. manages the Volkswagen solar farm in addition to other regenerative energy projects across the country.
+Nashville-based Silicon Ranch Corp. manages the solar farm in addition to other regenerative energy projects across thecountry.
 Currently, Silicon Ranch Corp. has about 6,000 of 11,000 acres nationwide beneath its solar panels used as grazing land for sheep—or what it calls “regenerative management.”

 “Adaptive grazing with sheep is an efficient and cost-effective way to control vegetation and minimize erosion risks on utility scale solar facilities,” said Loran Shallenberger, Silicon Ranch Regenerative Energy Project Manager.